-What does a private children law solicitor do?
+What does a child law solicitor do?

 Alternative dispute resolution

-We help parents to negotiate arrangements for their children that they are comfortable with, and where both parents have meaningful involvement in the child’s life – so long as that is in the child’s best interests and safe for them.
-Negotiations can be conducted directly between parents with our support, or through solicitor correspondence.
-Solicitor involvement can help to focus on the factual matters at hand and reach an agreement by removing the emotions from the situation.
-Family therapists can also help to resolve underlying issues, which in turn aids the progress of negotiations – we work with trusted third-party therapists and other professionals such as independent social workers to help with difficult parenting relationships.
+We help parents negotiate arrangements for their children that they are comfortable with, and where both parents have meaningful involvement in the child’s life – so long as that is in the child’s best interests and safe for them.

 Where agreements cannot be reached and mediation is appropriate, we help support clients through the process and provide them with advice throughout.
 Understandably, some people are very intimidated by the thought of mediating alone with the other parent; we can attend with them and this is known as ‘hybrid’ mediation.
 This is particularly better suited to those with a difficult, narcissistic or aggressive former partner, and where they are worried that their ex will control or gaslight them during the process.